25 Tricks To Improve A Boring Lesson

 Ask a simple question.
 How does our study of minerals help us search for extraterrestrial life?
 Then, let them argue their points and challenge them to use what they’ve learned about minerals so far.

-Enter Social Studies Class
+Improve a Boring Lesson in Social Studies Class

 21. Lesson: Maps